markjnkim/es_mod/04-Web-APIs/content/lesson-2-forms.md

 Again, refactoring code is something that takes time to learn.
 It feels unnatural at first, who wants to second guess code they just wrote and got working?
 Over time, it won't feel like second guessing, but rather like a personal challenge to be a better developer.

-Our Taskinator application is starting to take shape, but again, we have to ask ourselves "how can this break?"
-We'll tackle that in the next and final step of this lesson, but first, let's take a minute to celebrate us future proofing some of our code.
-It's not an easy task to perform or respect so early on in our careers as developers, but we've really set up our codebase to be scalable later on.
+Our Taskinator application is starting to take shape, but as cautious developers, we have to ask ourselves "how can this break?"
+We'll tackle that in the next and final step of this lesson, but first, let's take a minute to celebrate us future proofing some of our code by separating functionality into two functions.
+It's not an easy task to perform or respect so early on in our careers as developers, but we've really set up our code to be reusable for any future features.

 Don't forget to add, commit, and push the code to GitHub!